vinodkd/guts/src/book/01_size.md

 		If <L,S,n>, <L',S',n'>, <L'',S'',n''>, ... <L*,S*,N*> are a set of languages such that
 		...
 L1  is implemented in L'
 		...
 L2 is implemented in L'', and so forth till
 		...
-L* is a base language that we choose to ingnore the implementation of.
+L* is a base language that we choose to ignore the implementation of.

 		if s is an operation in S, its size in terms of L' is: size(s)   = sum(Ki.size(S'i)) for i: 1 to n'